-Microsoft has end of life the Windows handheld and Windows Compact operating system in 2020 and 2021.
-TPI can help you plan and execute a migration to newer more efficient operating systems and minimize downtime or exposure to security breaches.
+Microsoft has stated that the Windows handheld and Windows Compact operating system’s end of life is coming in 2020 and 2021.
+TPI can help you plan and execute an operating system migration to newer, more efficient operating systems and minimize downtime or exposure to security breaches.

 January 1, 2020, for Windows Embedded and mobile operating systems.

 Windows Embedded 6.5 has a support life cycle during which new features like bug fixes, security fixes, and so on are provided by Microsoft.
 This life cycle typically lasts for 10 years from the date of the product’s initial release—the end of which is known as the product’s end of support.
 When Windows® Embedded 6.5 reaches its end of support in 2020, and Windows® Embedded Compact 7.0 reaches its end of support in 2021, Microsoft will no longer be providing:

 Bug fixes for issues that are discovered and that may impact the stability and usability of the server.

 Security fixes for vulnerabilities that are discovered and that may make the server vulnerable to security breaches.